 A social handle is usually a personal handle, which gives us personal access to somebody, rather than email, which is another level of communication.
 So maybe it suggests that we should invest in social as much as if not more, as a communication channel, just because it has a longer shelf life.

-The other ideas are really just to help people understand the effectiveness that they have with obtaining email addresses, and then the fact that we need to realize standard best practices.
+The other ideas really help people understand the effect they have with obtaining email addresses, and then the fact that we need to realize standard best practices.

-LinkedIn, now being owned by Microsoft, has a massively powerful database, and to marketers, it is I think one of the most powerful databases for B2B marketers specifically because it gives us employment data.
+LinkedIn, now being owned by Microsoft, has a massively powerful database.
+To marketers, it is, I think, one of the most powerful databases for B2B marketers specifically because it gives us employment data.

-Brian: Intuitively I’ve sensed this with my own email list for example, and for our listeners, there are third-party providers that can help you append social data to the email addresses you currently have.
+Brian: Intuitively, I’ve sensed this with my own email list for example, and for our listeners, some third-party providers can help you append social data to the email addresses you currently have.
 I personally use one called Full Contact, and that is useful.
-There are others out there through data.com, etc. But when you have someone’s LinkedIn profile, or their Twitter, as people are mobile and they’re moving around, your data represents your relationships, and it’s very hard to start relationships over and over if people move from company to company.
-So, what I’m hearing from you, Sweezey, is that we need to think multidimensionally instead of right now.
+There are others out there through data.com, etc. But when you have someone’s LinkedIn profile or Twitter, as people are mobile and they’re moving around, your data represents your relationships.
+It’s tough to start relationships over and over if people move from company to company.
+So, what I hear from you, Sweezey, is that we need to think multidimensionally instead of right now.

 How can marketers improve either their campaign or their data management?